Subsystem · incremental

 Forcing a clean rebuild

-curie clean wipes the target/ directory entirely.
+curie clean wipes the target/ directory entirely, removing all stamp files, class files, and the JAR.
 The next build starts from a cold cache — same as a fresh clone.